 Juvenile Indigent Defense Delivery System

 Iowa provides counsel to indigent youth through a statewide Office of the State Public Defender that administers the delivery of and payment for indigent defense services.
 The state defender is tasked with coordinating the provision of legal representation for indigent individuals in criminal and post-conviction proceedings.
-Iowa Code § 13B.4.
+Iowa Code Ann. § 13B.4(1)(b).
 Specifically, the state defender may appoint local public defender offices, designate licensed attorneys in the state or nonprofit organizations to be appointed by the court as a designee of the state public defender, or secure contract attorneys to represent indigent persons.
-Iowa Code § 13B.4.
-Local public defenders must represent indigent children in delinquency cases, including appeals.
-Iowa Code § 13B.9(1)(b).
-Nonprofit children’s law centers may also be appointed to represent children.
-Iowa Code § 815.10.
+Iowa Code Ann. § 13B.4(2).
+Local public defenders must represent indigent youth in delinquency cases, including appeals.
+Iowa Code Ann. § 13B.9(1)(b).
+Nonprofit children’s law centers may also be appointed to represent youth.
+Iowa Code Ann. § 815.10(1)(a).
 Where the public defender has a conflict of interest or is temporarily overloaded with cases, it must return the case to the state court to be reassigned.
-Iowa Code § 13B.9(4)(a).
+Iowa Code Ann. § 13B.9(4)(a).

 Indigent defense in Iowa is almost entirely funded by the state; however, the state public defender has the authority to bill county offices for any service rendered to that county.
-Iowa Code § 13B.6.
+Iowa Code Ann. § 13B.6.
 The Indigent Defense Advisory Commission provides recommendations for the hourly rates and fee limitations for court-appointed counsel.
-Iowa Code § 13B.2A.
+Iowa Code Ann. § 13B.2A(2).
+The state public defender establishes fee limitations for certain types of cases and reviews any claims for payment of indigent defense costs.
+Iowa Code Ann. § 13B.4(4).

 Iowa has no statutorily required or recommended training requirements or standards for attorneys in state or local public defender offices representing youth in delinquency proceedings.
 However, contract attorneys seeking to represent indigent persons in juvenile cases must first complete a minimum of three hours of juvenile-court related training, after which the attorney must participate in three hours of such training annually.
 493 Iowa Admin.
-Code § 11.3(1).
+Code § 11.3(1); Iowa R. Juv.
+P., r.
+8.36(1).
+To qualify, training must relate to “legal, ethical, medical, psychological, or social issues arising in juvenile court proceedings.”
+Iowa R. Juv.
+P., r.
+8.36(2).

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
 Iowa’s juvenile court rules are called the Rules of Juvenile Procedure.